Cost of Attendance

 Funds from financial aid programs that are used to pay expenses owed the Institute must be deposited into the student's account by the fee payment deadlines below.
 A deferment (referred to as "anticipated financial aid" on the student invoice statement on OSCAR) can be used as a place-holder to guarantee enrollment.

-Please note: any expenses not covered by financial aid awards or deferments must be paid by the fee payment deadline.
+Please note: any expenses not covered by financial aid offers or deferments must be paid by the fee payment deadline.

 View Stipend Pay Dates